obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Ribbon actions.md

 ```

 The first argument specifies which icon to use.
 For more information on the available icons, and how to add your own, refer to [[Plugins/User interface/Icons|Icons]].

+> [!note]
+> Users can remove your plugin's icon from the ribbon, or even opt to hide the ribbon entirely.
+Therefore it's advisable to include alternate ways of accessing functionality that's in the ribbon, such as creating a [[Plugins/User interface/Commands|command]].